 Who Owns the LLC?

 Delaware allows for maximum flexibility of contract when entering into an Operating Agreement.
 In exceedingly rare situations, LLC members use this freedom to “opt into” the Delaware General Corporation Law and establish members to establish rights of corporate stockholders who vote for directors who appoint officers.
 That anomalous situation is far from the norm.
-Most Delaware LLCs have owners called members and operators called managers whose power and duties are set forth in the Operating Agreement.
+Most Delaware LLCs have owners called members and operators called managers.
+The Operating Agreement sets forth their powers and duties.
 This structure is much less bureaucratic than the corporate formalities which makes LLCs more popular.